The 5 worst tasting foods you can forage

 meadowsweet

-This fluffy looking wild flower grows close to the sea as it likes the salt content in the air.
-Its very common and can be found in huge patches all around the coast of the UK, but its more common in the south of Wales and England.
+This fluffy-looking wildflower grows close to the sea as it likes the salt content in the air.
+It’s very common and can be found in huge patches all around the coast of the UK, but it’s more common in the south of Wales and England.
 The flowers smell lovely, with a very sweet smell that would make a very nice fragrance, and the flowers are perfectly edible.
-The problem is the taste which can only be described as putting the smell of a dentists waiting room into a flavor, with a very sharp and distinctive “medical” taste which is very difficult to mask with other flavors if mixed into a dish.
+The problem is the taste which can only be described as putting the smell of a dentist’s waiting room into a flavor, with a very sharp and distinctive “medical” taste which is very difficult to mask with other flavors if mixed into a dish.

 2) Sloes

 These berries grow all over the UK and are especially common around the south and west coasts of Wales.
 They often grow in huge amounts and could provide enough fruit to make hundreds of jars of jam, if only they tasted nice.
 These berries are very dry, in a sort of cranberry type of dry but much more extreme.
-This dryness mixed with the sour and slightly bitter taste make them useless to make anything with other than adding to gin to make it even dryer.
+This dryness mixed with the sour and slightly bitter taste makes them useless to make anything with other than adding to gin to make it even dryer.
 Unless you like gin or you’re prepared to make jam that’s 90% sugar and 10% sloes, this is one berry to avoid.

 3) Rowan berries (Mountain ash)